Know your Rights When Dealing with Debt Collectors

 Publicize Your Debt

-Collectors may not notify you by postcard of your outstanding debt (what is extinguishment of debt?), nor are they allowed to speak to anyone about a person’s debt other than the debtor, the spouse of the debtor or attorney of the debtor.
+Collectors may not notify you by postcard of your outstanding debt, nor are they allowed to speak to anyone about a person’s debt other than the debtor, the spouse of the debtor or attorney of the debtor.
 It is also illegal for debt collectors to shame debtors publicly into repaying debt.

 In Conclusion